Preliminary Education Specialist Teaching Credential (Special Education Credential) in Mild-Moderate Disabilities

-The Preliminary Education Specialist Teaching Credential (Mild-Moderate Disabilities) program prepares you to become a special education teacher in K-12 classrooms, as well as within other instructional settings geared for children and adults up to age 22.
+The online Preliminary Education Specialist Teaching Credential (Mild-Moderate Disabilities) program prepares you to become a special education teacher in California in K-12 classrooms, as well as within other instructional settings geared for children and adults up to age 22.
 As a graduate of the program, you are specifically equipped to serve students with mild to moderate disabilities, including autism, various learning disabilities, emotional disturbances and other health impairments.

-Successful completion of the program results in a Preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC).
+Successful completion of the program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC).
 The Preliminary Education Specialist Instruction Credential is valid for 5 years, after which it must be elevated to a Clear Credential.
-Upon completion of this California teaching credential program, students should be able to meet the following learning outcomes for the educators we prepare:
+Upon completion of this California teaching credential program, students should be able to meet the following learning outcomes: